-The Bank generates fee and commission income primarily from the placement of current account products, insurance products, card products and electronic online banking products with retail customers and the placement of new loan products, new leasing and debt origination, business accounts, cash management, financial markets instruments, brokerage services and trade finance products with corporate banking customers.
+The Bank generates fee and commission income primarily from the placement of new loans, the sale of current account products, agency services in connection with the sale of insurance products, sales of card products and electronic online banking products with retail customers, new leasing and debt origination, business accounts, cash management, financial markets instruments, brokerage services and trade finance products with corporate banking customers.
 A slowdown in business activity in the markets in which the Group is present as a result of the current or future economic environment could decrease the demand for these products, which could have a material adverse effect on its fee and commission income and, therefore, the business, financial condition, and results of operations.